COVID-19 SUPPLEMENTARY TERMS AND CONDITIONS (“COVID-19 Terms”)

 We reserve the right to request additional information relating to you and your travelling party’s medical history, and/or evidence that you and your travelling party are fit to travel before or after we accept your booking.
 Failure to provide information we reasonably request may result in you being denied boarding on the ship, and in these circumstances your booking will be treated as cancelled by you.

 If we consider that, because of your health circumstances your booked cruise presents a health risk to you or others, we will contact you to explain our reasons and discuss any available options.

 Please note that we may share with or receive from third party medical service providers any health information and/or samples you provide to us for the purpose of assessing your fitness for sailing at any stage in the booking process, prior to attending the port, at the port, and during your cruise.

 Denial of Boarding

-If you are denied boarding for any of the reasons above, you will be entitled to choose between a refund for the full value of your cruise, or a Future Cruise Certificate for the cruise fare you paid, and a full refund of any additional purchases.
+If you are denied boarding for any of the reasons above, you will be entitled to choose between a refund for the full value of your cruise, or a Future Cruise Certificate for the cruise fare you paid, and a full refund of any additional purchases from us.

 Before you arrive at the Port

 Online check-in will open well in advance of your cruise.
 We will let you know when online check- in will open and will close for your sailing.
 Completing the online check-in process for all the guests in your reservation will save you from needing to fill out forms at the pier and ensure you have enough time to complete the pre-boarding health screening process.